 Contract liabilities include advances received/due for payment under the license and collaboration agreement at the end of each year.
 Contract liabilities are recognized as revenue upon the Group satisfying its performance obligations under the agreement.
-The increase in contract liabilities in 2017 and 2018 was mainly due to the increase in upfront payments and milestone payments due for payment from a customer in relation to the agreement.
+The increase in contract liabilities in 2018 and 2019 was mainly due to the increase in upfront and milestone payments from a customer in relation to the agreement.

-21. Deferred Tax
+21. DEFERRED TAX